-Curt Smith is a lifelong Soxaphile, student of America's "Most Beloved Ballpark," and author of fifteen books, including the classic Voices of The Game.
+Curt Smith is a lifelong Soxaphile, student of America's "Most Beloved Ballpark," and author whose books include the classic Voices of The Game.
 Mercy!'s highlights include Gowdy's mid-century prepotency; how Vin Scully might have been the Red Sox Voice; Martin and Woods becoming a beloved radio duo; their calamitous 1978 firing; and Fenway's last-decade renovation -- New England's cathedral, rebuilt pew by pew.

-Mercy! weaves players from Babe Ruth to David Ortiz, pre-World War II Voices like Fred Hoey and Jim Britt, and Fenway's ongoing big-league record 700-plus game sellout streak.
+Mercy! weaves players from Babe Ruth to David Ortiz, pre-mid-century Voices like Fred Hoey and Jim Britt, and Fenway's big-league record 800-plus game sellout streak.
 Riveting is Smith's portrayal of noted Sox fans.
 George H.W.
-Bush revered friend Ted Williams -- "the greatest hitter who ever lived."
-In 2001, as debate raged over Fenway's future, Michael Dukakis told the visionary soon-to-be Sox president Larry Lucchino: "Anyone who would tear down Fenway Park should be criminally indicted."
+Bush revered his lifetime friend Ted Williams -- "the greatest hitter who ever lived."
+In 2001, as debate raged over Fenway's future, former Democratic Presidential nominee Michael Dukakis told the visionary soon-to-be Sox president Larry Lucchino: "Anyone who would tear down Fenway Park should be criminally indicted."

 Bush and Dukakis may have opposed each other in the 1988 Presidential election, but Mercy! brings Sox fans together.
 It includes exhaustive play-by-play, dozens of marvelous photos, one anecdote after another, and three detailed appendixes, telling Fenway's story -- lauding its centennial -- as perhaps no other book has.